Skip to Content

 1. Heat a tablespoon of cooking oil into the wok.

-2. Saute the onion, followed by pineapple and cucumber, and stir-fry for half a minute.
-You can also use a pan for cooking as it only requires medium heat for this recipe.
-Cast iron wok is the best utensil to stir-fry anything with high heat, such as fried rice.
+2. Saute the onion, pineapple, cucumber, and stir-fry for half a minute.
+You can also use a pan, as this recipe only requires medium heat.
+A cast iron wok is the best utensil for stir-frying anything with high heat, such as fried rice.

 3. Add the sauce to the vegetable when it starts to turn soft.
-Continue stir-frying in a large skillet or wok until the sauce starts to boil.
+Continue stir-frying in a large skillet or wok until the sauce boils.

 4. Turn off the heat and return the deep-fried pork to the wok.
 Have a few quick stirs and flips to let the sauce cover the pork.
 I do not stir fry the pork with the sauce as it will lose its crispiness.
 The thick sauce will cling to the pork to form a glossy finish.
 Dish out and serve.
 You may also sprinkle some sesame seeds on it right before serving.